rrama08/rrama08.github.io/articles/hireading.md

 Is there a better way to read non-fiction and business books which dramatically increases our comprehension and knowledge?
 Is the traditional linear reading the most effective way of reading a book?
 How can I retain all the information in a book in my mind when I need them?

 I started with these questions and after thinking and tweaking for several years, I have created an approach that dramatically improves the quality of reading for any non-fiction reader.
-I call this **High Impact Reading™️**
+I call this **High Impact Reading**

 * TOC
 {:toc}

-# *SIMPLE* Framework for High Impact Reading
+# *SIMPLE™️* Framework for High Impact Reading

 The following are the six steps to more effective reading.
 I have arranged these steps into an easy to remember framework called SIMPLE.
 The following diagram summarizes the framework.